 It’s generally agreed that women need nearly double the daily RDA of iron than men, around 15 to 18mg, compared to 10mg for men.
 Women however don’t need as much magnesium or iodine as men, but for the others, where an RDA has been agreed, the figures are the same.
 These include sodium, potassium, calcium, phosphorous, zinc and copper.

 What about our relative intakes of water for running?

 Water also contributes to all round well-being, including a major contribution to healthy skin.
-You should aim to drink around one and a half liters a day and drink it consistently all day, rather than have periods of ‘cramming’.
+You should aim to drink around one and a half litres a day and drink it consistently all day, rather than have periods of ‘cramming’.

 Are there any other nutrition issues that women runners should be aware of?

 One of the best known essential fatty acids is omega-6, which plays an important role during menstruation.
 Its RDA is around 120mg.
-Also consider your fiber intake as this can alleviate problems in the intestinal gut and prevent excessive loss of nutrients.
+Also consider your fibre intake as this can alleviate problems in the intestinal gut and prevent excessive loss of nutrients.